 Vitamin D and History

 Vitamin D is not believed to have an effect on anxiety directly.
 Though it may be correlated with higher anxiety levels, there are likely reasons beyond the vitamin itself - reasons that will be discussed later in this article.
-If you have anxiety, make sure you take my anxiety test to find out more.
+If you have anxiety, make sure you take my free 7 minute anxiety test to find out more.

 Historically, seeing the sun was often a cause for celebration and happiness.
 Sun meant food could grow, and that warmer weather was coming.
 Conversely, not seeing the sun often meant food was becoming scarcer and that crucial members of your village, tribe or family, not to mention yourself, were at risk of dying from the cold.
 People became less active, and some cultures even took to hibernating like bears during the colder seasons.
 It is no wonder that cultures across the world, from the ancient Egyptians to the Mayans to the Greeks, once worshipped the sun as a god.